 All formal offers will be made by FAS Human Resources.

-We invite individuals with diverse backgrounds, experiences, and abilities to be part of our community.
+We invite individuals with diverse backgrounds, experiences and abilities to be a part of our community.

 Salary Grade: 058

 Union: 00 - Non Union, Exempt or Temporary

 · A Master's degree or higher in Biology, Bioinformatics, Computer Science or a related scientiﬁc ﬁeld, and at least 5 years bioinformatics experience.

 · Experience with programming languages commonly used in bioinformatics such as Python or R, and experience with Linux shell scripting.

 · PhD in a relevant field is strongly preferred